• Follow Us

 Orientation

 Zuluk is a relatively new tourist destination in East Sikkim.
 It is a small village with a large military settlement, given that the Indo-Tibet border is nearby.
 The village itself is an attractive tourist destination for visitors looking for a quiet sojourn.
-For most tourists, however, it is the base from which they explore the higher-altitude tourist destinations of Nathang Valley, Kupup and Tsongmo lake.
+For most tourists, however, it is the base from which they explore the higher-altitude tourist destinations of Nathang Valley, Kupup and Tsongmo Lake.

 Here, one can experience the high-altitude mountains of Sikkim without travelling to North Sikkim, which requires significantly more time to travel.